GitauHarrison/notes/linode/deploy_on_linode.md

         gitauharrison@bolderlearner:~$ sudo ufw allow ssh
         ```

-        - This will allow me to SSH into our server, without which our firewall will prevent its use.
+        - This will allow me to SSH into my server, without which our firewall will prevent its use.
         <br>

         ```python